Five Reasons to Visit Yokohama this Summer!

 – The best way to experience Yokohama is to live like a local –

 Planning a holiday?
-Here are the reasons why you should put Yokohama on your travel itinerary.
-Why not experience the Yokohama local-style summer?
+Here are the reasons why you should put Yokohama on your travel itinerary for 2019!
+Why not experience Yokohama like a local?

-The Japanese summer tradition, fireworks and summer festivals taking place in the Port city, Yokohama, features a whole different experience.
-In July and August, beautiful fireworks sparkle in the summer night skies over the areas such as the downtown bay area, the beaches of Kanazawa, and the river bank of Tsurumi.
-We recommend that you wear the traditional "yukata (summer kimono)" and mingle with the local people to attend the summer festivals lined up with many food stands.
-If you dance "Bon Odori" to the call and song with many people circling the yagura (raised platform), you are sure to collect some unforgettable summer memories.
+The fireworks and festivals taking place in Yokohama features a whole different experience.
+In July and August, beautiful fireworks sparkle in the night skies over the areas such as the downtown bay area, the beaches of Kanazawa, and the river bank of Tsurumi.
+We recommend that you try the traditional "yukata (summer kimono)" to participate in the summer festivals lined up with many food stands.
+If you dance bon-odori (traditional summer dance) to the call and song with the locals circling the yagura (raised platform), you are sure to collect some unforgettable summer memories.

-2. No Japanese Required!
-Hands-on Events & Fun Spots for Kids
+3. Hands-on Events & Fun Experience for Kids

 - Yokohama Hakkeijima Sea Paradise